 An Avo Source is the first thing you need to connect your Segment data to Avo Inspector.

 If you already have the source, pick it.
 If you don’t have the source corresponding to your app, add a new one.

-On the opened screen you’ll see options to integrate Inspector.
+In the source details, go to "Inspector Setup" and there you’ll see options to integrate Inspector.
 Pick Segment to see the integration code snippets.

 Use the copy button to copy the full snippet to clipboard when you need to paste them into Segment on the next step.

 Open Segment and log in into your workspace.

 Connections -> Catalog -> Functions in Segment.

 + New Function button

 We are interested in a destination function.